OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/creating-channels.md

 ### Basic example

-The following command will create a channel in *MyProject* called *Experimental* using theÂ *Test Only* lifecycle instead
+The following command will create a channel in *MyProject* called *Experimental* using the *Test Only* lifecycle instead

 ```text
 Octo create-channel --project MyProject --name Experimental --lifecycle "Test Only" --server http://MyOctopusServerURL.com --apikey MyAPIKey